Skallwar/skallwar.tk/content/posts/unkillable_process/index.md

 BPF(text='int syscall__kill(void *ctx) { bpf_trace_printk("Hello, World!\\n"); return 0; }').trace_print()
 {{</highlight>}}

-So we write some C code as a string inside your Python script...
+So we write some C code as a string inside our Python script...
 Weird but why not ?
 You can also load from a file like so:
 {{<highlight c>}}
 int syscall_kill(void *ctx) {